paljs/docs/src/pages/plugins/select.md

 ### mergeDeep

-Static method you can use to merge our converted object with your custom object.
+This is a static method which you can use to merge our converted object with your custom object.

 Also you can use it to merge any object with another object.